-Acclaimed poet and cultural theorist Fred Moten conducts research in black studies, performance studies, poetics, and literary theory.
-Professor of English at the University of California, Riverside, he is the author of many books, including In the Break: The Aesthetics of the Black Radical Tradition (Minnesota, 2003); Hughson’s Tavern (Leon Works, 2009); B. Jenkins (Duke, 2010); The Feel Trio (Letter Machine Editions, 2014) — a poetry finalist for the National Book Award and Los Angeles Times Book Prize, and winner of the California Book Award for poetry; The Little Edges (Wesleyan, 2015) — a finalist for the Kingsley Tufts Poetry Award; The Service Porch (Letter Machine Editions, 2016); A Poetics of the Undercommons (Sputnik and Fizzle, 2016); and a three volume collection of essays whose general title is consent not to be a single being (Duke, 2017, 2018).
+Poet and cultural theorist Fred Moten conducts research in black studies, performance studies, poetics, and literary theory.
+Recently appointed as Professor of Performance Studies at NYU, he is the author of many books, including In the Break: The Aesthetics of the Black Radical Tradition (Minnesota, 2003); The Feel Trio (Letter Machine Editions, 2014) — a poetry finalist for the National Book Award and Los Angeles Times Book Prize, and winner of the California Book Award for poetry; A Poetics of the Undercommons (Sputnik and Fizzle, 2016); and a three volume collection of essays whose general title is consent not to be a single being (Duke, 2017, 2018).
 He is also co-author, with Stefano Harney, of The Undercommons: Fugitive Planning and Black Study (Minor Compositions/Autonomedia, 2013); and, with Wu Tsang, of Who Touched Me?
 (If I Can’t Dance, I Don’t Want to be Part of Your Revolution, 2016).